VeryCrazyDog/wlmHistoryImport/docs/Readme.txt

 Imports messages from Windows Live Messenger
 Copyright (C) 2008  Very Crazy Dog (VCD)

-Tested on Miranda IM 0.7.7 on Windows XP
+Tested on Miranda IM 0.7.17 on Windows XP
-Tested with Windows Live Messenger 8.1 and 8.5 database
+Tested with Windows Live Messenger 8.1 and 8.5 message history

 This plugin is released under GPL.